cjdbarlow/Part-One/cardiac_action_potential.md

 ###Cardiac Transplant
 The transplanted heart has no vagal/parasympathetic innervation but still expresses β<sub>1</sub> receptors, so it:
 * Defaults to a resting heart rate of ~100bpm
-* Becomes highly preload dependent as cannot respond quickly to changes in SVR
+* Becomes highly preload dependent as it cannot respond quickly to changes in SVR
-* Not responsive to parasympatholytics (atropine, glycopyrrolate) or ephedrine (as this is indirectly-acting) to increase chronotropy - isoprenaline may be used.
+* Not responsive to parasympatholytics (atropine, glycopyrrolate) or ephedrine (as this is indirectly-acting) to increase chronotropy - isoprenaline may be used
 * Gradual response to demands in exercise (lacks local SNS innervation, but will still respond to circulating catecholamines)
 * Increased sensitivity to catecholamines due to increased expression of β<sub>1</sub> receptors

 ---
 ##References
-Power and Kam
+1. Kam P, Power I. Principles of Physiology for the Anaesthetist.
+3rd Ed.
+Hodder Education.
+2012.
-Chambers
+2. Chambers D, Huang C, Matthews G. Basic Physiology for Anaesthetists.
+Cambridge University Press.
+2015.
 3. Matsuura W, Sugimachi M, Kawada T, Sato T, Shishido T, Miyano H, Nakahara T, Ikeda Y, Alexander J Jr, Sunagawa K. [Vagal stimulation decreases left ventricular contractility mainly through negative chronotropic effect](http://ajpheart.physiology.org/content/273/2/H534.long).
 Am J Physiol.
 1997 Aug;273.